TankerHQ/spec/overview.md

 # Overview

 *Tanker* is a solution for implementing client-side encryption in *application*s.
 It supports end-to-end encryption, and provides an optional way for developers to ensure their *user*s can recover their cryptographic identities in case of *device* loss.
-This mechanism is referred to as *unlock* and depends on both the *application server* and a third-party verification server to protect and redistribute *user*s' cryptographic identities.
+This mechanism is referred to as *identity verification service* and depends on both the *application server* and a third-party verification server to protect and redistribute *user*s' cryptographic identities.

 For this to work, a **Tanker app** needs to be created on the [Tanker Dashboard](https://dashboard.tanker.io), and then the *Tanker Core* SDK must be used to implement the Tanker solution into the app.